Our History

 A Legacy That Runs Deep

 AIME's proud history includes the efforts of the foremost leaders in mineral and energy engineering: Henry Krumb, Seeley Mudd, James Douglas, Daniel Jackling, Anthony Lucas, Everette DeGolyer, Henry Doherty, and many others.
-Herbert Hoover, thirty-first president of the United States, was President of AIME in 1920.
+Herbert Hoover, the thirty-first president of the United States, was President of AIME in 1920.

 A Unifying Voice for Its Member Societies

 Today, the AIME organizations include nearly 200,000 of the most influential and innovative figures in engineering and science.
 AIME's mission is to support its Member Societies.
 AIME activities are supported primarily by the return on investment of forty endowment funds.
-These funds provide support for forward-reaching programs including interdisciplinary projects and forums, awards of excellence, scholarships, and grants.
+These funds provide support for forward-reaching programs, including interdisciplinary projects and forums, awards of excellence, scholarships, and grants.

 AIME was one of the first national engineering societies established in the United States, along with ASCE (civil), ASME (mechanical), IEEE (electrical), and AIChE (chemical).
 Together, these Engineering Founder Societies formed the United Engineering Trustees (UET) that operated the United Engineering Center (UEC) and Foundation.
 With the sale of the UEC in 1998, the UET was reconstituted as the United Engineering Foundation (UEF).
 AIME has representatives from its Societies as voting members of the UEF Board and facilitates information exchange between its members and the other leading engineering organizations in the world.